Last Updated: Aug 10, 2015 5:45 PM

 2. To prevent other owners in your league from benefiting from your misfortunes.
 If you draft Jamaal Charles and neflect Knile Davis later in your draft, if Charles goes down, the owner, the one that took Davis will have a tremendous option to insert into his lineup.
 It likely would have only cost him a 10th round or later pick and at that price, insuring your 1st rounder is a no-brainer.

-This does not hold true for all positions, especially WR's, as taking Calvin Johnson's backup will generally not benefit you very much.
+This does not hold true for all positions, especially WR's, as taking AJ Green's backup will generally not benefit you very much.
 But the point is that if you spend an early-round draft pick on a player, and his backup would flourish if they were the starter, make sure to get him later in the draft.

 This does often apply to QBs, again… as long as his backup is talented.
 If I were to carry 3 QBs, I'd usually have 2 starters, and my 3rd would be the better backup on the better offense of my other 2.